Whats in this section?

 Who pays my fees?

-This depends on whether you’ve been assessed by your council as needing care in a care home.
+Who pays your fees depends on whether you’ve been assessed by your council as needing care in a care home.
 If you have, and the council is currently contributing financially to this support, they should continue to pay towards the cost of your care home even if it’s in another county.

 The home you choose must be suitable for your assessed needs and comply with the terms and conditions set by the authority.
 The fees that your local authority may pay could vary.